COMPUTING SOVEREIGNTY ON $50 HARDWARE

 "The forge didn't need VC funding to build the Saturn V. It just needed focus and the right raw materials."

 MicroSD and LoRa radio share the SPI bus.
 Simultaneous operation under sustained load causes non-deterministic Guru Meditation crashes.
-Solution: The SPI Bus Treaty — a formal four-rule behavioral protocol, the first documented instance of this solution class on ESP32-S3 architecture.
+Solution: The SPI Bus Treaty — the first named architectural standard for shared-bus arbitration on the ESP32-S3.
+Not a bug fix.
+A protocol.
+A platform contract that every OS component and every third-party developer must follow.
+The first documented instance of this solution class on this hardware.
+It now belongs to the public technical literature.

 Running wardriving, AI client, BLE scanner, GPS, LoRa, and 60fps UI simultaneously exhausts 320KB internal SRAM.
 Crashes in different subsystems appeared as different bugs.
 Solution: PSRAM heap redirection via single compiler flag — first application in a general-purpose OS context.